jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-20-what-is-an-explanation.md

 At the [end of my blog post last week](/2017/07/10/what-made-me-stop-relying-on-atheism#what-is-an-explanation), I included some interesting statements of Dr. Greg Bahnsen about what an **_explanation_** is.

-I have decided move that part into a separate blog post and make it as my first post with the category [_"Let's Ask Our Masters"_.](/categories/#Let's%20Ask%20Our%20Masters) :smile:
+I decided move that part into a separate blog post and make it as my first post with the category [_"Let's Ask Our Masters"_.](/categories/#Let's%20Ask%20Our%20Masters) :smile:

 <!--more-->